Complete poker terminology: all poker terms

 Stop and go – it is a tactical method where the player plays on the preflop with a call and goes all-in on any flop.

-Stop-loss – it is a psychological method and its essence is in the fact that a player stops playing after losing a certain amount of money or a part of bankroll in order to avoid a large losses.
-It is considered that a stop-loss is a very helpful method for the players at the tilt period.
+Stop-loss – it is a psychological method and its essence is in the fact that a player stops playing after losing a certain amount of money or a part of a bankroll in order to avoid large losses.
+It is considered that a stop-loss is a very helpful method for the players during the tilt period.

 Straddle – it is a not obligatory blind that is made according to a player’s personal desire and discretion by the player who is the next after the BB.
 The straddle amount is BBx2.
-The straddle is permitted by the offline cash-games only in the cases if it was discussed beforehand and none of the players have objection to such action.
+The straddle is permitted by the offline cash games only in the cases if it was discussed beforehand and none of the players has objection to such action.

 Straight – it is five sequential cards.

-Straight-draw – it is an incomplete hand that, if you add the right one card, forms a straight.
-For example: we have QJ, the flop is T92.
+Straight-draw – it is an incomplete hand that, if you add the right card, forms a straight.
+For example, we have QJ, the flop is T92.
 If a king or 8 comes, we will hit a straight.
-And now we have a straight-draw.
+We've explained what is a straight draw in poker in detail in a dedicated article.

 Straight-flush – it is one of the strongest poker combinations.
-It is a straight from the suited cards.
-For example: Т♦9♦8♦7♦6♦.
+It represents a straight formed from suited cards.
+For example, Т♦9♦8♦7♦6♦.

-Streak – it means a streak of a good luck or a bad luck in the game.
+Streak – it means a streak of good luck or a stroke of bad luck in the game.

 String bet – it is a bet that the player doesn’t fully invest into the pot, but he gives only a part of his chips from the announced increase.
 I.e. the player bets chips several times with the intention of making one bet.